trevisanj/PFANT/README.md

 ### 2.1 Installing required software

-Depending on your OS platform, you may have some of these installed already.
+Depending on your OS platform, you may have some of the following already installed.

 #### 2.1.1 Standalone applications